bespoke-silicon-group/hb_starlite/README.md

 2. Import the model into TVM and compile.
 See [the TVM tutorial about importing ONNX models](https://docs.tvm.ai/tutorials/frontend/from_onnx.html#sphx-glr-tutorials-frontend-from-onnx-py).

 Not all features in PyTorch are supported in the current version of ONNX, so it's possible the conversion might fail.
-In that case, you can use `energy_calc` to profile the PyTorch program directly.
+In that case, you can use `perf-energy-tool` to profile the PyTorch program directly.

 [onnx]: https://onnx.ai